• 11+ English & Maths (ISEB, public school entrance exams including pre-tests)

 What I do when I am not tutoring

 Football is a huge part of my life and more often than not I can be found on the pitch.
-If I’m not playing, I’m probably going to see women’s Super League matches or doing painstaking research for my Fantasy Football team.
+If I’m not playing, I’m probably going to see women’s matches or doing painstaking research for my Fantasy Football team.

-On the rare occasions I’m not thinking about football, I play guitar and translate French literature in my spare time.
+On the rare occasions I’m not thinking about football, I play guitar and translate Spanish literature in my spare time.